|

 Marduk; the royal scion whom

-Sin made; who enriched Ur; the
+Sin made; who enriched

-foundations of Sippara; the lord who granted new life to Uruk, who brought
+laid the foundations of Sippara; the lord who granted new

-plenteous water to its inhabitants and perfected the beauty of Anu and Nana;
+life to Uruk, who brought plenteous water to its inhabitants and perfected the

-who reunited the scattered inhabitants of Isin; who richly endowed E-gal-mach;
+beauty of Anu and Nana; who reunited the scattered inhabitants of Isin; who

-E-shidlam, the Black Bull,
+glorious in E-shidlam, the

-of Borsippa, the Sublime; who is indefatigable for E-zida; the
+the inhabitants of Borsippa, the Sublime; who is indefatigable for E-zida; the

 divine king of the city;